Kieran0403/Kieran0403/README.md

-## Hi 👋
+## Hi, I'm Kieran 👋

-I'm a first-year Computer Science student (BSc Hons) at the University of York, with a placement year built into my degree.
+First-year Computer Science student (BSc Hons) at the University of York, with a placement year.

 ## 🎓 About Me